shallomkanyori/sorting_algorithms/README.md

 - in the worst case

 #### Task 1: Insertion sort
-[1-insertion_sort.c](1-insert_sort.c) contains a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm
+[1-insertion_sort.c](1-insert_sort.c) implements a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm
 - Prototype: `void insertion_sort_list(listint_t **list);`
 - The integer `n` of a node is not modified.
 The nodes themselves are swapped
 - Prints the `list` after each time two element are swapped